 What Is Alcohol Addiction?

 Alcohol addiction is the repeated abuse of alcohol in a manner that negatively affects your life and causes you to both crave alcohol and experience withdrawals when you are not drinking.
-Those who want to learn how to beat alcoholism should seek treatment immediately.
+Those who want to learn how to beat alcoholism should seek treatment at an alcohol rehab center immediately.

 Symptoms of Alcoholism